-Agile is a hot topic in reference to the current IT market with tech giants moving into Agile based SDLC(Software Development Life Cycle) from primitive models like waterfall and spiral and iterative models.
+Agile is a hot topic in the current IT market, with tech giants moving into Agile-based SDLC(Software Development Life Cycle) from primitive models like waterfall and spiral and iterative models.
 Agile believes in continuous delivery over time-boxed periods.

-Agile as a process is composed of iterative and incremental approach towards the objective of meeting the desired work within the specified period of time.
-Agile provides an opportunity for consumer inputs even in the later phases of software development, there are regular and frequent demonstrations to the customer also referred to as business by the developers providing the scope for same.
+Agile comprises an iterative and incremental approach toward meeting the desired work within the specified period.
+Agile provides an opportunity for consumer input even in the later phases of software development; there are regular and frequent demonstrations to the customer, also referred to as a business, by the developers providing the scope.
 The measure of progress is the operability of the software.

 - Planning for the desired roadmap